 Most types of advisors can provide information and advice on investing.
 A chartered financial analyst (CFA) is an expert in investments and securities.
 Becoming a CFA takes time and is quite challenging, so you know that anyone with the certification has earned his or her stripes.
 You may also want to consider a chartered Investment counselor (CIC) if you have a large portfolio and need an experienced, high-level expert to manage your investments.

-I Need Help Managing a Large or Growing Amount of Wealth.
+Managing a Large or Growing Amount of Wealth

 If you have a high net worth, you may also want to look for a wealth manager.
 A wealth manager is an advisor who works specifically with high-net-worth and ultra-high-net-worth individuals.
-The services from wealth managers are typically very hands-on.
-They work closely with clients and take a holistic approach to managing the client’s finances.
+The services of wealth managers are typically very hands-on.
+They work closely with clients and take a holistic approach to manage the client’s finances.

 Keep in mind that account minimums vary by advisor.
-Some wealth managers may work with you if you have $250,000 while other may only take clients with $10 million in AUM.
+Some wealth managers may work with you if you have $250,000 while others may only take clients with $10 million in AUM.
 Another thing to note is that many advisors who aren’t strictly wealth managers will also offer wealth management for high-net-worth clients.